Clinical Law Program

 Immigration Law Clinic Selection Criteria:

-The criteria and priorities for filling Clinic slots are:
+The criteria and priorities for filling Clinic slots include:

-3. Students with interest or experience in immigration law, or a desire to practice immigration law;
+• Students with demonstrated interest or experience in immigration law, or a desire to practice immigration law;

-4. 3Ls who have not taken a clinic;
+• 3Ls who have not taken a clinic.

 The Clinic Director may also interview the applicants.